Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Empirical Studies

 \subsection{Setup}

 \paragraph{Visual QA models} We utilize the MLP models mentioned in Sect.~\ref{S_diagnosis} for all the experiments.
 We denote \textbf{MLP-A}, \textbf{MLP-QA}, \textbf{MLP-IA}, \textbf{MLP-IQA} as the models using A (Answers only), Q+A (Question plus Answers), I+A (Image plus Answers), and I+Q+A (Image, Question and Answers) for multimodal information, respectively.
 The hidden-layer has 8,192 neurons.
 We use a 200-layer ResNet~\cite{he2016deep} to compute visual features which are 2,048-dimensional.
 The ResNet is pre-trained on ImageNet~\cite{russakovsky15imagenet}.
-The \textsc{word2vec} feature~\cite{mikolov2013distributed} for questions and answers are 300-dimensional, pre-trained on Google News.
+The \textsc{word2vec} feature~\cite{mikolov2013distributed} for questions and answers are 300-dimensional, pre-trained on Google News\footnote{We experiment on using different features in the Supplementary Material.}.
 The parameters of the MLP models are learned by minimizing the binary logistic loss of predicting whether or not a candidate answer is the target of the corresponding IQA triplet.
+Please see the Supplementary Material for details on optimization.

-We use stochastic gradient descent with mini-batch size of 100, momentum of 0.9, and the stepped learning rate policy in optimization.
-We tune the number of iterations and the step size using the validation set.
-Details are in the Supplementary Material.
+We further experiment with a variant of the spatial memory network (denoted as \textbf{Attention}) \cite{xu2016ask} and the \textbf{HieCoAtt} model \cite{lu2016hierarchical} adjusted for the multiple-choice setting.
+Both models utilize the attention mechanism.
+Details are listed in the Supplementary Material.

-\paragraph{Evaluation Metric} For Visual7W and VG, we compute the accuracy of picking the target from multiple choices.
-For VQA, we follow its protocol by comparing the picked answer to 10 human-generated targets.
+\paragraph{Evaluation metric} For VQA and VQA2, we follow their protocols by comparing the picked answer to 10 human-generated targets.
 The accuracy is computed based on the number of exactly matched targets (divided by 3 and clipped at 1).
+For others, we compute the accuracy of picking the target from multiple choices.

 \paragraph{Decoy sets to compare}